Union Bridge, Aberdeen 1807

 Alexander and Mary Aga were no longer living together by the the time of the 1891 Census.
 Mary was still in Aberdeen, but Alexander was in Glasgow.
-By 1901, Mary has moved to Glasgow with Margaret, Johnann and Lilly, but Alexander is lodging elsewhere in the city.
+By 1901, Mary has moved to Glasgow with Margaret, Johanna and Lilly, but Alexander is lodging elsewhere in the city.
 She has reverted to her maiden name of Smith.
 Given the marriage break-up therefore, why would Mary move to Glasgow where Alexander has been living for several years?
 A mystery.

 Andrew Hunter 1815

-Andrew was the eldest son of Alexander and Christian, named after his maternal grandfather (or the saint!)
+Andrew was the eldest son of Alexander and Christina, named after his maternal grandfather (or the saint!)
 He was baptised on April 3rd 1815 at Saint Nicholas, Aberdeen.
 As yet, I have no further definite information about him.
 The 1841 English Census records two Andrew Hunters from Scotland of the right age.
 One living in london, and one in Manchester.

 Isabel Hunter 1817-1874